 And one clear lesson has been that everyone can make progress – and that all progress matters.

 The key to this is recognizing that everyone’s progress is personal.
-And there isn’t a finite amount of progress to go around – seeing how Tribe models this, and celebrates big and small milestones alike has helped me recognize and do the same for my audience.
+And there isn’t a finite amount of progress to go around – seeing how Stu models this, and celebrates big and small milestones alike has helped me recognize and do the same for my audience.

 I serve Keap users – and some are brand new to the software, while others have had it for years.
 It bends my brain to ask “how can I be a fit for these different types of people who have different needs?”